security-alliance/safe-harbor/registry-contracts/README.md

 2. The factory creates an `Agreement` contract containing the provided agreement details.
 3. The factory adds the `Agreement` contract address to the `SafeHarborRegistry`.

 A protocol may update their agreement details using any enabled factory.
 To do so, the protocol calls `adoptSafeHarbor()` on an agreement factory with their new agreement details.
-This will create a new `Agreement` contract and add the contract address to the `SafeHarborRegistry`.
+This will create a new `Agreement` contract and update the `SafeHarborRegistry`.

 Calling `adoptSafeHarbor()` is considered the legally binding action in the agreement.
-The `tx.origin` should represent the decision-making authority of the protocol.
+The `msg.sender` should represent the decision-making authority of the protocol.

 ### Signed Accounts

-For added security, protocols may choose to sign their agreement with the accounts in scope.
-This feature ensures that the accounts listed in the agreement have cryptographically signed the agreement details.
+For added security, protocols may choose to sign their agreement for the scoped accounts.
 Both EOA and ERC-1271 signatures are supported and can be validated with the agreement's factory.
-Given a signed account, whitehats can be certain that the owner of said account has approved the agreement details.
+Given a signed account, whitehats can be certain that the owner of the account has approved the agreement details.

+#### Signing the Agreement Details

-**Signing the Agreement Details**: When preparing the final agreement details, prior to deploying on-chain, the protocol may sign the agreement details with any or all of the accounts under scope and store these signatures within the agreement details.
+When preparing the final agreement details, prior to deploying on-chain, the protocol may sign the agreement details for any or all of the accounts under scope and store these signatures within the agreement details.
 A helper script to generate these account signatures for EOA accounts has been provided.
-To use it set the `SIGNER_PRIVATE_KEY` and `AGREEMENT_FILE` environment variables.
+To use it set the `SIGNER_PRIVATE_KEY` environment variable.
 Then, run the script using:

 ```
 forge script GenerateAccountSignatureV1.s.sol --fork-url <YOUR_RPC_URL> -vvvv
 ```

+#### Verification of Signed Accounts

-**Verification of Signed Accounts**: Whitehats may use the agreement factory's `validateAccount()` method to verify that a given Account has consented to the agreement details.
+Whitehats may use the agreement factory's `validateAccount()` method to verify that a given Account has consented to the agreement details.

-## Reading Data
+## Querying Agreements

 1. Query the `SafeHarborRegistry` contract with the protocol address to get the protocol's `AgreementV1` address.
 2. Query the protocol's `Agreement` contract with `getDetails()` to get the structured agreement details.

 Different versions may have different `AgreementDetails` structs.
-All `Agreement` and `AgreementFactory` contracts will include a `version()` method.
-This allows a user to know what struct to use when decoding some queried agreement details.
+All `Agreement` and `AgreementFactory` contracts will include a `version()` method that can be used to infer the `AgreementDetails` structure.

 # Deployment